kammitama5/kammitama5.github.io/_posts/2018-7-28-Saturday-July-28th.md

    So that was an experience, but it actually makes a lot of sense, and it tells you where the tests failed.
 I had broken a build for one of my commits, so after I rebased and pushed, I re-ran the build and got a few errors due to an unused import.
 I fixed that and ran it again and both tests passed.
+   Sometimes I've thought that I *might* be interested in DevOps one day.
+Some of it just makes sense, (I've also done Google Cloud and some AWS training and understand concepts like load testing, etc ), but I of course, lack the experience.

 ## Scholarships
  - It is my pleasure to announce I got a PLMW ICFP Scholarship!
 I was sweating b@lls trying to figure out